bmeaut/ahk-github-automation/grade-management/README.md

 # Grade Management

-This application aims to aid teachers by removing the need to record grades of homework submissions manually.
-Automated evaluation yields points/grades, and teachers can override them in GitHub pull requests.
+This application aims to aid teachers by tracking the status and the results of homework submissions.
+The flow using GitHub yields milestones during the process of submission.
+These, possible points/grades from automated evaluations, and teachers grade overrides are tracked and recorded in this application.

 This application is not stand-alone; it works with the other parts of the toolset in this repository, namely